davx00/So_long/README.md

 # So_long
-And thanks for all the fish!

-# So_long

 **So_long** is a simple 2D game developed using `minilibx-linux`, a minimalistic graphics library commonly used in educational projects.
 This project combines 2D graphics, game logic, and event handling, providing a practical experience in low-level technologies and essential programming concepts for graphical applications.